 Yes, some ETFs pay dividends.
 ETFs usually offer an Accumulation or Income version of the fund.
 Both will receive dividends from the companies they hold, but only the Income version of the ETF will automatically pay these out to investors.
 The Accumulation version will instead automatically reinvest the dividends into the portfolio.
 This reinvestment strategy is great for long-term gains as it increases the size of your portfolio and you enjoy the benefits of compound interest.
 If you want to receive dividends from your ETFs, you should buy UK ETFs of the Income class.

-Top 10 ETF brokers in the UK:
+Here are the best ETF brokers in the UK:

 Generally speaking, ETFs are safer than stocks.
 ETFs will almost always mean greater diversification for an investor.
 This means your money is spread further, which reduces the chance of a small number of bad apples ruining an entire portfolio.